Reslient by Design

 Failure Examples

-• Azure has 60+ regions worldwide, each in a specific geography with defined data residency boundaries.
+• 60+ regions worldwide with defined data residency boundaries

-• Some regions are sovereign clouds with limited feature availability (e.g., Azure Government).
+• Some regions are sovereign clouds (e.g., Azure Government)

-• Azure services can still replicate data across any region combination.
+• Services can replicate across any region combination

 Active-Active vs. Active-Passive